 - 35.6% of the population live on less than US $1.90 per day

-- Inhabitants concentrated in four villages (Bulla Elmi, Bulla Abdiaziz 1, Bulla Abdiaziz 2, and Bulla Hareri) are ethnic Somalis
+- People in Bulla Elmi, Bulla Abdiaziz 1, Bulla Abdiaziz 2, and Bulla Hareri are ethnic Somalis.

-- Over 70% of the population derive their livelihood chiefly from livestock and livestock production.
+- Over 70% of the population derives their livelihood from livestock and livestock production.

-- 2.9% rapid population growth – food insecure families live in rural areas and depend on daily agricutltual labour for income
+- 2.9% rapid population growth.
+Food-insecure families live in rural areas.
+They depend on daily agricultural labor for income.

-To improve access to basic social, health, WASH, and educational services, as well as safe houses; expand economic opportunities, and enhance environmental management for communities in Wajir County.
+UMR wants to improve access to basic social, health, WASH, and education in Wajir County.
+Also to increase safe houses, expand economic opportunities, and enhance environmental management.

-UMR’s Stages of Rebuilding follows a 6-step process:
+UMR’s Stages of Rebuilding follow a 6-step process:

 - Education: Rehabilitate and restructure local schools